MrRacoon/haskind/README.md

 `npm install --save haskind`

-Or, If you wanna get started as soon as possible, start with [hkci][hkci],
+Or, for a pre loaded interactive REPL, install [hkci][hkci], It comes with the latest release of Haskind built in.

 ```
 $> npm install --save hkci
 $> hkci
 ```

-It comes with the latest release of Haskind built in.

 ### Usage